Vauff/Maunz-Discord/README.md

 ## Public

-`*about` - Gives information about Maunz such as version and uptime
+`/about` - Gives information about Maunz such as version and uptime

 `/benchmark <query>` - Provides complete benchmark information on a GPU or CPU powered by PassMark